Influence of the majority group on individual judgments in online spontaneous conversations: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we have analyzed anonymous and spontaneous online conversations in light of a revised social normative framework.
 Specifically, we examined whether the public disclosure of the majority judgment affects the expression of individual judgments.
-Our findings demonstrate that, in anonymous and spontaneous online discussions collected from the \texttt{AITA} subreddit, \textit{the public reveal of the majority judgment significantly affects the expression of individual judgments.} In general, independently of what the majority judgment is, after its public disclosure, \textit{minority groups of users always emerge, expressing different judgments}.
-Users joining the discussion \textit{do not} collectively conform to the majority, showing that the global trend across different discussions is a divergence from the majority judgment (\textbf{H2}).
+To answer our \textbf{RQ}, we found that in anonymous and spontaneous online discussions collected from the \texttt{AITA} subreddit, \textit{the public reveal of the majority judgment significantly affects the expression of individual judgments} (Sections~\ref{subsec:ks},~\ref{subsec:assessment}, and~\ref{rdd-results}).

+In general, independently of what the majority judgment is, after its public disclosure, \textit{minority groups of users always emerge, expressing different judgments}.
+New users joining the discussion \textit{do not} collectively conform to the majority.
+Overall, anti-conformity trends across different discussions are stronger towards majority judging all the characters of the story (Sections~\ref{subsec:disagreement},~\ref{subsec:assessment}, and~\ref{rdd-results}).

+After the public reveal of majority judgment, we also observed a shift the way in which judgments are expressed in the text (Section~\ref{subsec:social_dim}).

-In summary: \begin{itemize} \item Individual judgments are substantially affected by the acknowledgment of the majority judgment, but not towards a conformity direction. \item Anti-conformity individual judgments are more probable than conformity ones.
-Users are, globally, more likely to express judgments that \textit{differ} from the majority, especially when they judge the main character only. \item Overall, divergent judgments preserve the positive/negative orientation of the majority judgment. \item The majority judgment acknowledgment also influences the way in which judgments are expressed in the text.
-Users expressing judgments that do not conform with the group motivate them in the text by appealing to similarity and power.
+In summary, in the analyzed community: \begin{itemize} \item Individual judgments are substantially affected by the acknowledgment of the majority judgment, but not collectively towards a conformity direction. \item Anti-conformity individual judgments are more likely to be observed when the majority judges all the characters in the narrated story. \item Judgments expressed after the majority often preserve the positive/negative trend of the majority. \item Users expressing judgments that do not conform with the majority motivate them in the text by appealing to similarity and power.
 In contrast, the minority of users agreeing with and conforming to the majority judgment, express support, knowledge, and trust in their comments.

 \item Overall, publicly revealing the majority judgment to the community decreases the individual interest to explicitly judge their peers.
 After acknowledging the verdict, new users joining a thread have a higher incentive to write comments and keep discussing the original post without expressing any judgment.